gkjohnson/three-bvh-csg/README.md

 computeMeshVolume( mesh : Mesh | BufferGeometry ) : Number
 ```

 Computes the volume of the given mesh in world space.
+The world matrix is expected to be updated before calling this function.

 # Gotchas
 - All geometry are expected to have all attributes being used and of the same type.